wanted2/caineng.in/www/_posts/2021-05-31-mOCR-mlkit-androidx-example.md

 And the preview is binded to a view `mContentView`.

 With the `ProcessCameraProvider` the heavyweight resources are managed efficiently by the lifecycle owner.
-Using the CameraX API, we pay less for managing the lifecyle, and with more reliable processing.
+Using the CameraX API, we pay less for managing the lifecycle, and with more reliable processing.

 ### Image Analyzer